 ICMA International provides career opportunities for international development specialists and short-term pro-bono opportunities for local government subject-matter experts.
 For ICMA members and others who would like to work internationally but lack international experience, we provide background, advice, and suggestions.

 ICMA seeks international development specialists for a variety of long-term and short-term assignments on donor-funded programs worldwide.
-Positions for which we are currently recruiting can be accessed directly on the DevHire Web site maintained by Devex.
+Positions for which we are currently recruiting can be accessed directly on the Devex website.
 Once on the site you will need to register.

-If you are interested in working with ICMA but do not see a current position that matches your background, you can submit your qualifications while you are on the Devex site.
+If you are interested in working with ICMA but do not see a current position that matches your background, you can submit your qualifications while you are on the Devex site by creating a professional profile.
 Click here for instructions and guidelines.

 By providing pro-bono support, local government chief administrators and their departmental specialists have been instrumental in the success and innovation of ICMA International programs for many years.
 Their strong practical knowledge and daily management experience enhance the credibility and quality of peer-to-peer learning.

 The relationships that grow out of an international training and/or technical assistance activity often continue far beyond the life of the funded project, as participants exchange information, best practices, and even visits for years to come.